-While most of this site focuses on boats you can live aboard, trailerable boats allow many people to get out on the water before they get that big boat.
+While most of my blog focuses on boats you can live aboard, trailerable boats allow many people to get out on the water before they get that big boat.
 They’re great fun and can take you to your local lake or the Florida Keys for a week’s vacation.

-Here’s a look at some critical items every boat trailer should have, including what is the main function of a boat trailer’s safety chains and some great tips to keep you safe on the highway.
+Here’s a look at some critical items every boat trailer should have.
+I’m including the answer to “what is the main function of a boat trailer’s safety chains” and some great tips to keep you safe on the highway.

 Table of Contents